cmjhunneil/ETL-Process-of-Financial-Statement-into-a-Database/README.md

 ![image](https://github.com/cmjhunneil/Financial-Statement-Analysis/assets/63811723/3794105f-3d5f-4129-83cf-96860292218d)

-I began by manually copying the income statement and pasting it into an Excel spreadsheet.
+I began by manually copying the financial statement and pasting it into an Excel spreadsheet.
 However, I encountered a formatting issue where the data did not distribute across individual cells as expected, but instead clustered into a single cell.
 This is what we refer to as ‘dirty data’, which is not ideal for analysis.

 ![image](https://github.com/cmjhunneil/Financial-Statement-Analysis/assets/63811723/28bbaa54-6364-4faf-a6e4-5fabfd950664)
 ![image](https://github.com/cmjhunneil/Financial-Statement-Analysis/assets/63811723/2ee89d64-7890-476c-8c8f-429c5f5c8a92)